 Your child may take just one class or multiple classes.

-You are not required to stay on site while your child is at CHEC.
-However, your child must be enrolled in either a class or in Supervised Stay in order to remain on site without parental supervision.
+In accordance with Virginia law, children attending CHEC who are under the age of 5 must have a parent or guardian on site at all times.
+You are welcome to arrange for a friend or adult babysitter to be your child’s guardian, but please let our site supervisors know if this is the case.
+Children ages 6-12 must be enrolled in either a class or in Supervised Stay in order to remain on site during time when they do not have parental supervision.
 Please sign your child(ren) in and out of CHEC.
 The sign-in sheet can be found at the check-in table with our site managers.
 If your child is at least 13 years of age, you can waive the CHEC sign-in and sign-out procedures by completing the Teen Sign-Out Waiver.
+Teens ages 13 and up have the option of staying on site without enrolling in (and paying for) Supervised Stay.
+We will NOT be supervising your teen during those periods.
+In other words, our site managers will not be notified that they are on site, and we will not be looking for them in the event of an emergency.
+This also means that your teen will be free to go off-site without notifying anyone at CHEC.
+We leave it up to your discretion to determine whether your teen is mature enough to be able to be left at CHEC unsupervised.
+If we feel that your child is demonstrating that they need supervision, then we reserve the right to require them to be enrolled in Supervised Stay.
 If you will be picking up your child late, please notify our site supervisor at sitemanager@cvillechec.org or (434) 326-1772.
-CHEC will have one site manager on site.
-The site manager will be available to help direct families to classes, answer questions, and assist instructors and families as needed.
-Please introduce yourself and your children to both the site manager and your child(ren)’s instructor.
+CHEC will have several site managers on site.
+The site managers will be available to help direct families to classes, answer questions, and assist instructors and families as needed.

 The age ranges for each class are set by the teacher.
 In order to be registered for a course, the student must at least be turning the minimum age listed by the last regular class of the session.
 If you would like to request an exception for your child (to take a course whose age range is above or below the limit), please submit that request through the website at Registration Menu--> Request Enrollment Exception.
 These requests go directly to the instructors, who will respond to them.